mvaganov/CmdLineAsteroids/notes.md

 `voice`
 initialization of the particles is much simpler now so is drawing, and updating. all of the interesting logic related to the particle system is comfortably in a class called particle system.

+I do want to make a special note here: this tutorial took me a long time to plan, edit, rewrite, record, and edit again.
+	during that time, the particle system went through significant changes. developing this particle system is not as easy as this tutorial made it look. when I first developed the game, I made the particle system much later, and it was bigger, more robust, for different kinds of particle systems. after I realized that I really only use the explosion particle, I greatly simplified the particle system.
+		I also moved this implementation earlier in the tutorial, to really utilize rendering optimizations sooner. if you are having trouble getting the particle system working, know that there is nothing wrong with you. this was difficult. you are practicing hard programming right now. it is good practice when it's difficult. slow down, pay attention, and take a break if you need to. you don't need to feel like you have to rush through this. slow is smooth, and smooth is fast.

 `scene`
 test